Gronda lagunare: Opening of the valli da pesca and promotion of wetlands

-A 1984 law prescribed studies and projects for works aimed at the hydrologic re-balancing of the lagoon, stopping its it degradation and eliminating its causes.
+A 1984 law prescribed studies and projects for works aimed at the hydrologic re-balancing of the lagoon, stopping its degradation and eliminating its causes.
 It made particular reference to restoring the previous depths of canals which had been dug deeper and the opening of the valli da pesca to the expansion of the tides.
 The latter could lead to a reduction of the aqua alta problem, particularly in the peripheral islands in the northern part of the lagoon, such as Burano and Torcello.
 A 2000 study by the Environment Ministry estimated that the opening of the valli could on average reduce the tidal peaks by 20.2 cm and, in the case of the island of Burano, reduce tides between 9.10 cm and nearly 10 cm.

 Another problem which developed in the 20th century is the increasing silting of the lagoon's peripheral channels and canals in the areas along the gronda lagunare.
 The main cause of this is a diminished circulation of currents due to the "stiffening" of the gronda lagunare, including the fixed bank valli da pesca which limit the flow of the tides.
 This is particularly accentuated in the southern part of the lagoon because of the construction of a road on an embankment which crosses it and almost completely, blocking the tidal flow in the area to its south.
 Some openings along this embankment were created in 1981–82.
 However, the silting of the bottom and the local channels continues.

 The opening of the valli da pesca can contribute to an extension of the tracts of the lagunar channels in the gronda lagunare and this can help to bring in the tidal flow to the areas at the edge of the lagoon, increasing the area which can absorb this tidal flow.
 It can also bring a greater water turnover in these peripheral areas of the lagoon.